duckduckgo/duckduckhack-docs/programming-mission/creating-effective-fatheads.md

 ### Using a Redirects.txt file

-Fatheads can now use a `redirects.txt` file to specify additional redirects for specific articles.
+Fatheads can use a `redirects.txt` file to specify additional redirects for specific articles.
 This file can be generated from code, or manually compiled.
 Each line of the file should include the name of the redirect, and the name of the original article, separated with a comma.

-### Example
+#### Example

 ```
 ::selection element, ::selection css pseudo element